In order to activate Object Storage, you will need to have an active StackPath account with an Active Stack.

 aws configurewill bring up a series of prompts.
 Where it calls for the access key and secret access key you will enter your access key and secret key created above.
 For the region, type "us-east-1".
 Finally, you can leave the last setting blank.

-- To access your bucket you will need to append the Endpoint URL https://s3.stackpathstorage.com (This URL can always be found in the StackPath Control Portal when viewing your Bucket) to your command.
+- To access your bucket you will need to append the Endpoint URL provided in the StackPath Control Portal when viewing your bucket to your command.
+(Example: https://s3.us-east-1.stackpathstorage.com)

 Uploading a file to your Bucket